 To get some idea of the situation in Yushu County, Tibetans make up 97.25% of the population while Han Chinese only 2.56%.
-Other nationalities only make up […]
+Other nationalities only make up less than […]

 The Khenpo brothers, Khenpo Palden Sherab Rinpoche and Khenpo Tsewang Dongyal Rinpoche, old friends of KPC, have organized a relief fund to aid victims of the earthquake in Qinghai Province.

 Donation page is at http://www.padmasambhava.org/misc/kyegu.html or mail donations directly to:

 Sidney Center, NY 13839

 From The Epoch Times, Sunday, April 25, 2010

 Beijing Sidelines Tibetan Monks’ Heroism